Moving forward, every Nuna car seat will be fire retardant-free – yay!

 - Is being lightweight of utmost important to you?
 If yes, choose one of the Lite versions (understanding that you can’t install it without the base).

-- Do you want to install the car seat in the middle position?
+- Do you want to install the car seat in the middle position and you don’t drive a big family car (one that has dedicated LATCH connectors in the middle seat?) ?
 If so, choose the RELX base.

 *The Nuna Pipa has a European-style belt path, so it’s very easy and stable with baseless installations (except for the Lite…).

 - The Pepp Next ($299) is their lightweight (21 lbs, not exactly “lightweight”), compact stroller that folds nicely and has an easy, one-hand push.
 This is your travel stroller.
-For the price though, I would expect something much more lightweight, but there I go being judgey again.
+For the price though, I would expect something much more lightweight, but there I go being judgey again (plus, I think it looks goofey as hell).

-- The Tavo ($349) offers more room, both for your little one as they grow and for your stuff as you’re out and about.
+- The Tavo Next ($549) offers more room, both for your little one as they grow and for your stuff as you’re out and about.

-- The Mixx2 ($599) is their all-around versatile stroller.
+- The Mixx Next ($799) is their all-around versatile stroller.
 It’s reversible and offers great storage, luxury finishes and suspension for a smooth ride.
 You can even fold with the seat facing either direction.

 For compatibility with other strollers, it seems anecdotally that the Nuna Pipa and the Cybex Aton(s) all fit well with the Maxi-Cosi car seat adapter for any given stroller.